CAFxX/static_asset_server/README.md

 Currently the following optimizations are performed:

-- PNG image files are optimized with optipng/zopflipng, and alternate versions are created in avif, webp and jpeg format (the latter only if the PNG file contains no transparent pixels)
+- PNG image files are optimized with optipng/zopflipng, and alternate versions are created in AVIF, WebP and JPEG format (the last one only if the PNG file contains no transparent pixels)
-- JPEG image files are optimized with mozjpeg and their quality lowered to 85; alternate versions are created in avid and webp format
+- JPEG image files are optimized with mozjpeg and their quality lowered to 85; alternate versions are created in AVIF and WebP format
 - Other files are statically compressed with zopfli (gzip), brotli and zstandard (zstd)

 ## Usage